-Secondly, although the sociological literature has focused on the social networks (e.g., Desmond 2012, Stack 1974) and social support (Ceballo and McLoyd 2002) of the urban poor and the consequences of network disruption on outcomes (e.g., Perry 2006, Terhell, van Groenou and van Tilburg 2004), more attention should be paid to the networks of families in foster care.
-This inadequate attention is unfortunate given that their quality of kinship ties are influenced by the presence of stressors such as eviction (Desmond 2012) and psychological and mental stress develops when the social network of young persons who are placed in foster care or face divorce is disrupted (Perry 2006).
-There is no doubt that the consequences of foster care placements are long lasting for both parents and children.
-Thus, a sociological perspective on this issue is relevant especially regarding the presence or absence of social ties and networks of parents whose children are involved in the foster care system.
+Secondly, more attention should be paid to the networks of families in foster care because the quality of kinship ties are influenced by the presence of psychological and mental stressors, such as eviction, that develop when the social network of young persons who are placed in foster care or face divorce is disrupted (Perry 2006).
+The consequences of foster care placements are long lasting for both parents and children (citation).
+Thus, a sociological perspective on this issue is particularly relevant.

-Lastly, poor families are not all the same.
+Lastly, poor families are not homogeneous.
 Although the families involved in the foster care system are often poor (Chand 2000), not all poor families are involved.
-In fact, the influence of factors such as poverty creates an environment whereby poor families, specifically African American children are more likely to be placed into foster care since they are vulnerable and more likely to display the characteristics that contribute to foster care placement (Derezotes and Poertner 2005).
+In fact, the influence of factors such as poverty creates an environment whereby poor families, specifically African American children, are more likely to be placed into foster care since they are vulnerable and more likely to display the characteristics that contribute to foster care placement (Derezotes and Poertner 2005).
 The disproportionate representation of African American children in foster care is the result of disproportionate need and social disadvantage (Dettlaff and Rycraft 2008, Hill 2006).
 It is therefore important to understand what behaviors, attitudes, or resources that are available to some poor families but are absent or minimized in others.
 This study attempts to look at this issue through a comparative method of African American families – those involved in the foster care and those who are not.

 Literature Review